Start your FREE Enquiry

 TRUE Solicitors will manage your claim on a ‘No win, No fee’ basis, so there is no financial risk to you.
 Our charges to you are dependent upon the individual type of case, and are typically a percentage of the compensation that we obtain for you.
 The charges will be no more than 25 per cent of your compensation amount.

-If you believe that you or a loved one has a claim for negligent gastroenterology care, claim contact TRUE Solicitors today, to speak to a member of our medical negligence team.
+If you believe that you or a loved one has a claim for negligent gastroenterology care, claim contact TRUE Solicitors today, to speak to a member of our First Response team.
 We offer an initial, free, no obligation, assessment of your case.

 Submit Your claim – we will establish who was at fault and submit a claim on your behalf.